 On March 31, 2017, the Company entered into a new revolving credit facility with Sterling National Bank in the aggregate principal amount of up to \$55 million, which consists of up to \$50 million of revolving loans, including a \$10 million sublimit for letters of credit, and an additional \$5 million non-revolving loan.
 The proceeds of the \$5 million non-revolving loan were held in a pledged account at Sterling National Bank as required by the terms of the new credit facility pending the completion of environmental studies undertaken at certain properties owned by the Company and mortgaged to Sterling National Bank.
 Upon the completion of environmental studies that revealed that no environmental issues existed at the properties, during the quarter ended June 30, 2017, the \$5 million held in the pledged account at Sterling National Bank was released and used to repay the \$5 million non-revolving loan.
 The credit facility was amended on November 29, 2017, to provide the Company with an additional \$15 million revolving credit loan, resulting in an increase in the aggregate availability under the credit facility to \$65 million.
 The credit facility was again amended on February 23, 2018, to, among other things, effect certain modifications to the financial covenants and other provisions of the credit facility and to allow the Company to pursue the sale of certain real property assets.
 The new credit facility requires that revolving loans in excess of \$25 million and all letters of credit issued thereunder be cash collateralized dollar for dollar.
-The new revolving credit facility replaces a term loan facility which was repaid and terminated concurrently with the effectiveness of the new revolving credit facility.
-The final maturity date for the new revolving credit facility is May 31, 2020.
-The new revolving credit facility is discussed in further detail under the heading "Liquidity and Capital Resources" below and in Note 7 to the consolidated financial statements included in this report.
+The new revolving credit facility replaces a term loan facility which was repaid and terminated concurrently with the effectiveness of the new revolving credit facility is discussed in further detail under the heading "Liquidity and Capital Resources" below and in Note 7 to the consolidated financial statements included in this report.